Don't Be an April Fool — 13 Tips for Using Your Call Tracking Data - 800response

 Sometimes, it’s just not viable or possible to extract all usable data or information from a call while it’s happening, or even shortly after.
 Maybe your reps are super-busy and don’t have time to jot down details, or maybe there was a glitch related to either human or computer error.
 Whatever the case, if you have recorded your interactions and calls, you can always return to them later, and review them again for further clarification.

 For instance, if you’re not sure why a customer converted, but have a good idea, you can just listen to the call to confirm your suspicions.
 Doing so turns questionable data into actionable intel.
-Of course, in the worst-case scenario of a lawsuit, you can also use recorded calls to protect your company or organization in court.
+Of course, in the worst-case scenario of a lawsuit, you can also use call recording to protect your company or organization in court.

 In marketing, a lot of what we do involves optimizing or improving processes that are already in place.
 Sure, you might jumpstart a new campaign, but you’re likely going to use strategies and content that worked for you in the past.
 If it’s broken, why fix it?
 However, you need to understand whether or not something is working before you can decide whether it’s worth duplicating later.